-- add(self, blocks) Adds a list of theory or structure blocks to the problem. - assert(self, code: str, value: Any) Asserts that an expression has a value, e.g. problem.assert("p()", True). - copy(self) Returns an independent copy of a problem. - formula(self) Returns a Z3 object representing the logic formula equivalent to the problem.
-This object can be converted to a string using str(). - expand(self, max=10, complete=False) Returns a list of models of the theory that are expansion of the known assignments.
+add(self, blocks) Adds a list of theory or structure blocks to the theory.

+assert(self, code: str, value: Any) Asserts that an expression has a value, e.g. theory.assert("p()", True).

+copy(self) Returns an independent copy of a theory.

+- formula(self) Returns a Z3 object representing the logic formula equivalent to the theory.
+This object can be converted to a string using str(). - expand(self, max=10, timeout=10, complete=False) Returns a list of models of the theory that are expansion of the known assignments.
 The result is limited to max models (10 by default), or unlimited if max is 0.
-The models can be asked to be complete or partial (i.e., in which "don't care" terms are not specified). - optimize(self, term, minimize=True, complete=False) Returns the problem with its assignments property updated with values such that the term is minimized (or maximized if minimize is False) term is a string (e.g. "Length(1)").
-The models can be asked to be complete or partial (i.e., in which "don't care" terms are not specified). - symbolic_propagate(self) Returns the problem with its assignments property updated with direct consequences of the constraints of the problem.
-This propagation is less complete than propagate(). - propagate(self) Returns the problem with its assignments property updated with values for all terms and atoms that have the same value in every model (i.e., satisfying structure of the problem).
-Terms and propositions starting with '' are ignored. - get_range(self, term:str) Returns a list of the possible values of the term (as strings). - explain(self, consequence) Returns the facts and laws to explain a consequence in the Problem.
+The search for new models is stopped when processing exceeds timeout (in seconds) (unless it is 0).
+The models can be asked to be complete or partial (i.e., in which "don't care" terms are not specified). - optimize(self, term, minimize=True) Updates the Theory so that the value of term in the assignments property is the minimal (or maximal if minimize is False) value that is compatible with the Theory. term is a string (e.g. "Length (1)"). - symbolic_propagate(self) Returns the theory with its assignments property updated with direct consequences of the constraints of the theory.
+This propagation is less complete than propagate(). - propagate(self) Returns the theory with its assignments property updated with values for all terms and atoms that have the same value in every model (i.e., satisfying structure of the theory).
+Terms and propositions starting with '' are ignored.

+get_range(self, term:str) Returns a list of the possible values of the term (as strings).

+explain(self, consequence=None) Returns the facts and laws to explain a consequence in the Theory.

-The string consequence must be a key in the assignments property of the Problem.
+The string consequence must be a key in the assignments property of the Theory, or None.
+If it is None, and the theory is unsatisfiable, the method returns a minimal set of facts and laws that make it so.
 The facts are a list of Assignment, and the laws are a list of Expression.

-- simplify(self) Returns a simpler copy of the problem, with a simplified formula obtained by substituting terms and atoms by their known values. - decision_table(self, goal_string="", timeout=20, max_rows=50, first_hit=True) Experimental.
-Returns the rows for a decision table that defines goal_string.goal_string must be a predicate application defined in the theory.
-The problem must be created with extended=True. - duration(msg: str) Returns the processing time since the last call to duration(), or since the begining of execution, followed by the msg (possibly an f-string)
+simplify(self) Returns a simpler copy of the theory, with a simplified formula obtained by substituting terms and atoms by their known values.

+decision_table(self, goal_string="", timeout=20, max_rows=50, first_hit=True) Experimental.
+Returns the rows for a decision table that defines goal_string. goal_string must be a predicate application defined in the theory.
+The theory must be created with extended=True.

+duration(msg: str) Returns the processing time since the last call to duration(), or since the beginning of execution, followed by the msg (possibly an f-string)